 Version.
-From the drop-down list, choose the version of SNMP you are using.
+(All I/O units except SNAP Simple and SNAP Ethernet) From the drop-down list, choose the version of SNMP you are using.

 Destination Port.
 161 is the default port for SNMP communications.
 If you know that your application will use a different port, enter the number of that port here.